DiscipleTools/report-collection/README.md

 Collect **Lag Metrics**: Baptisms, Groups...
 Lag metrics is the section that God is responsible for.

-Disciple.Tools - Survey Collection is intended to help with the collection and presentation of regular activity statistics.

 ## Purpose

 This tool helps ministries collect and present the activity of their team members.
 Knowing that: